-This article reviews the popular 100 Watt (Compact Design) solar panel and provides the pros and cons, so you can make a more informed decision.
+This article reviews the popular 100 Watt (Compact Design) solar panel and provides the pros and cons so that you can make a more informed decision.

-Renogy 100W (Compact Design) receives a high rating of 4.7/5.
-This lightweight, well-made solar panel is popular among the RV, Boating, and DIY crowd due to its size, weight, and price.
-Of course, there are pros and cons (read further), but overall this panel is one of the best for “first-timers” or budget-minded consumers.
+Renogy’s well-made solar panel is popular among the RV, Boating, and DIY crowd due to its size, weight, and price.
+Of course, there are pros and cons (read further), but this panel is one of the best for these applications.
+Renogy makes a solid panel that is durable, efficient, and consistently performs.

 - Well constructed with a quality appearance